chipsalliance/firrtl-spec/spec.md

 For information about execution ordering of clocked statements with observable environmental side effects, see [@sec:stops].

-The printf statement has an optional name attribute which can be used to attach metadata to the statement.
+The `printf`{.firrtl} statement has an optional name attribute which can be used to attach metadata to the statement.
 The name is part of the module level namespace.
 However it can never be used in a reference since it is not of any valid type.